tonymcaron/meet/README.md

 -THEN the user should receive a list of cities (suggestions) that match what they’ve typed.

 #### Scenario 3: User can select a city from the suggested list
--GIVEN user was typing “Berlin” in the city textbox AND the list of suggested cities is showing;
+-GIVEN user was typing “Berlin” in the city textbox;
+-AND the list of suggested cities is showing;
 -WHEN the user selects a city (e.g., “Berlin, Germany”) from the list;
--THEN their city should be changed to that city (i.e., “Berlin, Germany”) AND the user should receive a list of upcoming events in that city.
+-THEN their city should be changed to that city (i.e., “Berlin, Germany”;
+AND the user should receive a list of upcoming events in that city.

 ### Feature 2: Show/Hide Event Details
 User story: As a user, I should be able to click on an event or button so that I can expand to see more details or collapse to see fewer details.